N-HEDGER/MRI_module/README.md

 ## 1) Use one of the linux machines in the PG hub.

 These systems are already prepared and they are equipped with memory specifications that will exceed your own personal computer.
-Specifications are listed [here] (/Hardware)
+Specifications are listed [here](/Hardware)

 ## 2) Download the fMRI Virtual Machine

 I have prepared a virtual linux machine that will operate on a windows or Mac OS.
-It's specifications and installation instructions are provided [here] (/Hardware):
+It's specifications and installation instructions are provided [here](/Hardware):

 ## 3) Prepare your own system